Our Team

 She served on the boards of Longs Drug Stores Corporation, Walnut Creek, CA (NYSE: LDG, prior to the sale to CVS Corp.) and Kaneohe Ranch Management, Ltd., which manages real estate owned by the family of Harold K.L.
 Castle and Alice H. Castle, and their nonprofit charitable foundation, the Harold K.L.
 Castle Foundation.
 She also served on the boards of The Queen’s Health Systems, Honolulu, HI, Hawaii Community Foundation, University of Hawaii, and PBS, Arlington, VA.

-Donna earned her B.A. from University of Hawaii and J.D. from Georgetown University Law Center.
-For the past two years, Donna has been a Fellow with the Distinguished Careers Institute at Stanford University, where she studied emerging issues relating to technology and international relations, with a focus on the Indo-Pacific region.
+Ms. Tanoue earned her B.A. from the University of Hawaii and her J.D. from Georgetown University Law Center.
+For the past two years, Ms. Tanoue has been a Fellow with the Distinguished Careers Institute at Stanford University, where she studied emerging issues relating to technology and international relations, with a focus on the Indo-Pacific region.

 Taishiro-Keiko